debraysimon/tpxle-doc/docs/D-Reference/SmartBadgeCommands_R/README.md

                         Hold the button for more than 14 sec to enter ESC sequence.
 The tracker will play melody indicating the fact that special sequence can be started.
                     </li>
                     <li>
-                        Once inside the special sequence, do the following: 1 click, triple click or more, 1x press (between 1 - 4 sec)
+                        Once inside the special sequence, do the following: 1 click, 1 click, 1x press (between 1 - 4 sec)
                     </li>
                     <li>
                         If the sequence is successful, the tracker will play Bluetooth advertisement melody indicating the Bluetooth bond is removed for about 10 minutes (which is the default configuration)